valentinapazperez/MRPipeline/README.md

 The code and associated files for the program are hosted on github, where they are regularly updated.
 This program only works with UKB data separated into individual chromosomes with names matching the following pattern -
 __"C\[1-22]\_ukbb_v3_eur_indiv_variant_qc_bgen.__

+In order to use the package, it is also required to have an SNP list in a text file (.txt).
+Every SNP needs to be in a different row in the first column of the file (without a header).

 ### Prerequisites

 The git package is required to clone the repository onto your local machine.
 The installation of git onto your bash profile has been described in great detail in [this guide](https://www.atlassian.com/git/tutorials/install-git).